usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 > Are there anyways that recruiters mislead candidates?

-Recruiters would still advertise/sell a company that they know sucks, or where people leave discuss a higher salary then make a lower offer on actual paper they give an unreasonable ranges of possible salaries
+* Recruiters would still advertise/sell a company that they know sucks, or where people leave
+* Discuss a higher salary then make a lower offer on actual paper
+* They give an unreasonable ranges of possible salaries

-> what is a counter offer?
+> What is a counter offer?

 When you give a 2-week notice to your company but they don't want to let you go so they give you a better deal.
 Recruiters anticipate this and ask questions ahead of time to fight counter offers.